Book clubs: 10 Questions about ‘Deaf Row’

 Vanished into thin air

 In 1934, 21-year-old Olga Schultz married Wyoming oilman Carl Mauger just a few weeks after they met.They spent their honeymoon elk hunting.
 One day.
-Carl reportedly left Olga to rest beside the trail while he hunted.
-When he returned, she was gone.
-Massive searches ensued but Olga was never found.
-Runaway bride?
-Murder victim?
-Bear snack? […]
+Carl reportedly left Olga to rest beside […]

 Read More…